Mackenzie & Smith Fine Furniture Restoration

 Georgian candlestand

-An untouched Georgian oak candle stand, with a tilt top mechanism, in good solid condition with an attractive reddish gold colour.
+An untouched Georgian oak candle stand, with a tilt top mechanism, in good solid condition with an attractive golden colour.

 Circa 1790.